-Visitors under the age of 14 years are asked to refrain from visiting the hospital
+Children under the age of 14 years are asked to refrain from visiting the hospital at this time